Knowledge base

 Pricing structure

-This structure allows you to pay only for the resources you actually use, while benefiting from a fully managed Kubernetes control plane by Infomaniak.
+This structure allows you to pay only for the resources you actually use, while benefiting from a Kubernetes control plane fully managed by Infomaniak.